 The most common question I get asked about blogging would be, “How do you start a blog?”
-For this particular post, I will show you how to start a successful blog (a professional one) in easy steps.
+For this post, I will show you how to start a successful blog (a professional one) in easy steps.
 If you know how to click a mouse and use the internet, you will do this.
-Do not be afraid if you have never done this before or feel you are too technologically challenged to do it — because you can do it.
+Do not be afraid if you have never done this before or feel you are too technologically challenged to do it — because you can.
 How do I know?
 I’ve technologically challenged myself — yet I still did it.
-But you have the advantage of not making the same mistakes that I did by learning from my mistakes.
+But you have the advantage of not making the same mistakes I did by learning from my mistakes.

 How To Start A Successful Blog 1